guysoft/BackupFriendPi/README.rst

 Features
 --------

-* Pleroma Pre-installed using docker
+* `Backupfriend-docker <https://github.com/guysoft/BackupFriend-docker>`_ Pre-installed using docker
-* Nginx-proxy to manage reverse proxy and certificates
+* Nginx-proxy to manage reverse proxy and certificates if you have a domain to set up (optional, but recommended)

 Developing